 “I saw a therapist and they were incompetent.
 I’ll never go back.”

 Instead, consider this: There are many medications and psychotherapy-based treatments for mental illnesses with solid research evidence for their effectiveness.
-Also, just because a previous provider or treatment was not effective or even stressful, trying a different approach or a new provider could be very helpful.
+Also, just because a previous therapist or treatment was not effective or even stressful, trying a different approach or a new provider could be very helpful.

 7) Unavailabillity – common thoughts: